 Market pricing exercises involve the use of some form of job matching to enable pay rates in the organisation to be compared with equivalent jobs in other employers, with a view to setting appropriate rates to attract and keep staff.
 A range of options for comparing jobs exists from basic analysis using job titles or job descriptions through to the use of job evaluation schemes.

 Employers must also decide what type of reward they wish to compare, for example, basic salary, total earnings (including bonuses, location allowances, and so on) or the wider package (including such elements as pension provision, private medical insurance, and so on).

 Giving jobs a ‘price’ is a separate exercise to the job matching process, requiring the gathering of appropriate pay and benefits data.Sources of pay data can also vary from specifically collected survey information to more general commercial data.
 Data sources are not mutually exclusive.
 For example:

 - National survey data might help set and maintain pay structures and rates for management grades.

 - Locally collected data might be useful to set rates for secretarial, clerical and process staff.

 - Occupation-specific data can help inform pay decisions for groups such as marketing staff or accountants.

 Market pricing exercises may assume that comparable pay data exists that is easily obtainable and accurate.
 This is not always the case.
-For instance, some jobs may be so specialised that few, or even no, external comparators exist, and assumptions have to be made about ‘comparable’ job content, which may compromise data accuracy.
+For instance, some jobs may be so specialised that few, or even no, external comparators exist, and assumptions must be made about ‘comparable’ job content which may compromise data accuracy.